Safety Risk Management Program

 In addition, if you are covered by OSHA’s recordkeeping requirements described above, you must post a log and summary of the previous year’s occupational illnesses and injuries from February 1 to April 30 each year.

 Establish reinforcement that encourages awareness, teamwork, and safe practices.
 This includes positive rewards/incentives, supervisor observation, enforcement, and corrective actions.
 When establishing reinforcement, use caution not to discourage open, honest reporting of accidents.
-Some team incentive programs create high pressure for injured employees not to report injuries in order to avoid negative peer reaction when they report an injury and everyone loses the team reward.
+Some team incentive programs create high pressure for injured employees not to report injuries in order to avoid negative peer reactions when they report an injury and everyone loses the team reward.

 Supervisors – Supervisors are the key implementers of the safety program.
 They play a critical role in identifying risks, communicating expectations, conducting job specific employee training, conducting job safety inspections, enforcing safety requirements, monitoring the work environment, carrying out corrective actions, and overall reinforcement.
 Train leaders in these duties and roles to ensure effective safety program execution.